cikennedy/animal-project/README.md

 # Lost and Found

-# Tech Blog

 ## Description

-This application is a CMS-style blog that features blogs on the home page that features blogs posted on the site by its users.
-Users can post, edit, delete, and comment on in order to share useful information about technology with one another.
+This is a full-stack application that helps pet owners locate their lost pets.
+The homepage features posts of missing animals.
+Users can post, edit, delete, and comment on posts in order to help better locate missing pets.

 * [GitHub Repository](https://github.com/cikennedy/project-2)